top of page

 Stay inside your vehicle.
 In the event that a power line falls onto your car, remain inside until a trained professional assists you.

+While behind the wheel, the first step is to pull over safely and stop.
 Set your handbrake and steer clear of overpasses, bridges, power lines, signs, and other hazards.
-Staying inside the vehicle until the shaking is over is essential for your safety.
-In the event that a power line falls onto your car, remain inside until a trained professional assists you.
+It's essential to stay inside the vehicle until the shaking is over for your safety.
+If a power line falls onto your car, remain inside until a trained professional assists you.

-If You’re Outside
+Guidelines for When You’re Outside

 Move calmly to a clear area only if it is safe to do so.
-Avoid running
+Avoid running.

 Move calmly to a clear area only if it is safe to do so.
-Avoid running
+Avoid running.

-When the Shaking Stops
+Steps to Take When the Shaking Stops

 Count to 60 before getting up, giving displaced objects a chance to settle